Emotional/Mental Health Support

 Our Mental Health First Aiders

-At St Michael's, we have two youth mental health first aiders - Mrs Nicholls and Mr Ebanks.
+At St Michael's, we have one youth mental health first aider - Mrs Nicholls.
 We also have two adult mental health first aiders - Mrs Nicholls and Mrs Bruten.

 Useful Leaflets/Information Services

 - Barnardos Supporting Information for Children and Families Social Care

 - From Birmingham with Love